Taylor Swift Named The World's Top-Earning Celebrity Of 2016

 Taylor Swift can afford to hang out with Tom Hiddleston in Australia for as long as she wants — she's earned it.

 The pop star has been ranked the world's top-earning celebrity for 2016 by Forbes' annual Celebrity 100 list.
-Swift made a reported $170 million (£120 million) this year, more than doubling her $80 million (£55 million) income last year.
-Take a bow, girl.
+Swift made a reported $170 million this year, more than doubling her $80 million income last year.
+Take a bow, woman.

+The next top-earning female celebrity is Adele, ranked ninth with $80.5 million in earnings.

 The pop star has been ranked the world's top-earning celebrity for 2016 by Forbes' annual Celebrity 100 list.
-Swift made a reported $170 million (£120 million) this year, more than doubling her $80 million (£55 million) income last year.
-Take a bow, girl.
+Swift made a reported $170 million this year, more than doubling her $80 million income last year.
+Take a bow, woman.

-The next top-earning female celebrity is Adele, ranked ninth with $80.5 million (£57 million) in earnings.
+The singer's successful 1989 world tour helped bring in some serious bank.
+Endorsements with Diet Coke, Apple, and Keds also contributed to her sizable earnings.
+You didn't think she fell off that treadmill for free, did you?

-The next top-earning female celebrity is Adele, ranked ninth with $80.5 million (£57 million) in earnings.
+The next top-earning female celebrity is Adele, ranked ninth with $80.5 million in earnings.

 Advertisement